 Reproduced with permission from The Official American Numismatic Association Grading Standards for United States Coins, 6th edition, copyright 2005 Whitman Publishing, LLC.
 All Rights Reserved.

 Beyond the Grade

 For coins to be considered Mint State there must be no evidence of friction or wear on the coin.
 This is what usually pushes a coin out of the Mint State uncirculated grades and into the About Uncirculated category.
-It is possible for a coin to have a large amount of contact marks or bag marks and no evidence of wear.
+A coin can have a large number of contact marks or bag marks and no evidence of wear.
 This can make for an ugly but uncirculated Mint State coin.

 A knowledgeable coin collector will look for good-looking AU-58 coins that are more attractive and have better eye appeal than low-end Mint State (MS-60 to MS-62) coins.
 This will give you the ability to add a good-looking coin to your collection at a fraction of the price of a Mint State coin.

 Very Choice About Uncirculated-58, About Uncirculated 58, Very Choice About Uncirculated-58, Gem About Uncirculated 58

 In Proper Usage